gvwilson/fiction/in-heck/index.md

 "Wake them up,"
 Special Blazes ordered crisply, pointing at Able and Bee Six Vee.
-"Then get these two into the trees and sit on them."
+"Then get these three into the trees and sit on them."
-He turned to Maddy and Gumption.
+He turned to the teenagers.
 "You do exactly what she says, no more and no less.
-Understood?
+Understood?"

-And you."
+"And you."
 He pointed at Dockety.
 "Back down to the main road.
 No, no, no arguing.